 had an opportunity to ask questions of the proposing Member in respect of the Proposal.

+Panel Voting on a Proposal

+At the Chairman’s discretion, a vote may be called on a Proposal brought forward in relation to changes to the Grid Code or its practices.

+Voting at the meeting shall be recorded through a round table statement of each Member’s position.

+Each Member shall have the right to vote on a Proposal brought forward to the Panel.
+Members have the responsibility to vote in accordance with the views and interests of the Appointor.

+The Secretary shall record all votes and abstentions.

-The Chairman taking into account the views of the Panel may determine that the Proposal:
+The Chairman taking into account the views of the Panel and the results of the voting process, where applicable, may determine that the Proposal:

 (i) does not merit any further consideration;

 (ii) shall be submitted by the TSO to the Commission as a Grid Code modification for approval.
-The modification application shall include the original Proposal and the views and considerations of the Grid Code Review Panel; or
+The modification application shall include the original Proposal and the views and considerations of the Grid Code Review Panel, including the results of the voting process, where applicable; or

 (iii) merits further consideration.

-In the case of section 18.5(c)(iii), the Chairman may set up a working group to consider the Proposal further in liaison with the Panel.
+In the case of section 18.6.5(iii), the Chairman may set up a working group to consider the Proposal further in liaison with the Panel.
 Each working group shall be chaired by a representative of the TSO or such other nominees as designated by the TSO who shall co-ordinate the further consideration of the Proposal.
 The working group shall report to the Panel at each meeting of the Panel as to the progress of the working group.
 When the work of the working group is complete, and following final review by the Grid Code Review Panel, the TSO may apply to the Commission for a revision of the Grid Code and in doing so shall include the original Proposal and the views and considerations of the Grid Code Review Panel.

 general